1. Create an Azure Web App and a configuration file to build it

 Share the results of your work with your development team to start the conversation about replacing manual deployments with automation.
 Deploying even a complex application can be done, and the lower risk of human error, increased efficiency, and higher quality code is well worth the investment.

 I do hope that you found this tutorial helpful.
-The complete source code can be found here on GitHub.
+The complete source code can be found on the completed branch of this repository on GitHub.

 Oluyemi is a tech enthusiast with a background in Telecommunication Engineering.
 With a keen interest in solving day-to-day problems encountered by users, he ventured into programming and has since directed his problem solving skills at building software for both web and mobile.
 A full stack software engineer with a passion for sharing knowledge, Oluyemi has published a good number of technical articles and blog posts on several blogs around the world.
 Being tech savvy, his hobbies include trying out new programming languages and frameworks.